Kong/kongponents/docs/components/table-view.md

 type RowBulkAction = boolean | { disabled: boolean, disabledTooltip?: string }
 ```

-When function returns a boolean `true`, a row will be enabled.
-Otherwise, when `false` is returned, it will be disabled.
-Alternatively, it can return an object (helpful when you need to display a tooltip explaining why the row is unavailable for bulk actions selection).
+When the function returns a boolean value of `true`, bulk action selection will be enabled for the row.

+When `false` is returned, the bulk action checkbox will be disabled.

+If an object is returned, the `enabled` property determines if the row can be selected.
+The `disabledTooltip` property will show the string as a tooltip message when the disabled checkbox is hovered.

 <KTableView
   :row-bulk-action="getRowBulkAction"